Moving Docker to it's own Server

 Create ignition.json

-file is Flatcar’s installation config.
+The data/ignition.json file is Flatcar’s installation config.
 However, most

 of the configuration is actually done via yaml, rather than json.
 I’ve got an